Allenuzoma/LOAD-BALANCING-WITH-APACHE/README.md

-We can see the history of the codes we entered in the terminal dor reference
+We can see the history of the codes we entered in the terminal for reference

    ![history of codes](https://github.com/user-attachments/assets/b4d3cf56-02b2-460c-87d3-f9eae0636ad3)